What is Elgin National Little League?

 The All-Star Tournament starts after the regular season concludes.
 Please see the All-Stars Tournament page for more information.

 Fall Ball focuses on fun and instruction, providing a chance to hone and develop skills.
 Standings are not kept.
 Players should play in the division they will be in the following spring, which gives a chance to learn the new rules and adjust to the larger field of the new division.
 Look for online registration close to the end of the regular season.
-We offer Fall Ball for all baseball and softball divisions, but not for the Tball and Instructional Levels.
+We offer Fall Ball for all baseball and softball divisions, and sometimes for Tball and Instructional Levels based on demand.